littlebeen/Forgery-localization-for-remote-sensing/README.md

 1. Train content-based prior

 option1: Trained by yourself.
-Put the final pretrain model into ./model and named it as model_lo.pt and model_vi.pt (for fakeL and fakeV)
+Put the final pretrain model into ./model and named it as model_lo.pt and model_vi.pt (for fakeL and fakeV). !! still under process.
+Cannot used.
+Please choose option2.

 ```
-python src/main.py --data_train Vaihingen --data_train_dir fakeV --model restore
+python src/main.py --data_train Vaihingengt --data_train_dir fakeV --model restore
 ```
 I take fakeV as example.
-It could be changed to --data_train LoveDA --data_train_dir fakeV.
+It could be changed to --data_train Lovadagt --data_train_dir fakeL.

 option2: Download the pretrain model from [link](https://pan.baidu.com/s/1ugHYZEfaoGLHosa8whbGiA) code：been (./pretrain/prior) and put it into ./model